 I just got a new car so the antenna installation was with mag-mounts.
 The new car does not lend itself to an antenna farm, so “discrete” is the word of the day.
 Like my friend said when I drilled a hole in the Mercedes (now wife’s car) trunk for a NMO mount – “That’s just messed up!”
-So 3 mag mounts with duplexers would do for the trip.
+So 3 mag mounts with duplexers would need to do for the trip.

 - APRS was supplied by an Alinco DR-135 with built-in Argentdata TNC into an Austin dual band short antenna.